LimeIncOfficial/Worm-Hole/README.md

 </h1>

 <h4 align="center">
-   The complete guide on how to setup up Worm Hole Secuity Solution.
+   The complete guide on how to setup up the Standalone Worm Hole Secuity Solution.
 </h4>

 ## Usage: